World Views and Religion

 Teaching and Learning:

 All children will study either WV&R or PHSE one session per week.
+They will experience a World View and Religion themed assembly weekly.
 To make the sessions lively and active, we employ a variety of teaching methods including discussion, development of thinking skills, music, art, drama/ role play, dance, poetry and prose, and the use of periods of stillness and reflection.
 Children will have the opportunity to make decisions, share opinions, generate ideas and interpret information.

 We also employ several resources to enhance the teaching and learning, including internet/interactive resources, D.V.D.s, video clips, artefacts, books and visual aids that are stored mainly in the topic boxes.
 We also explain and reinforce regarding objects and images associated with religions as sacred objects that have special meaning for a particular religion and pupils will be encouraged to view them accordingly.